andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

   - Server interaction is less.
   - Immediate response to the users.

-##### Is JavaScript typed dynamically?
+##### **Dynamically Typed** language?
 Yes, JavaScript is a dynamically typed language.

 * We can declare a variable without specifying the data type.
+* Javascript itself check and identify type of a variable based on given value.
-* We can change the data type of the variable when it is reassigned
+* We can change the data type of the variable when it is reassigned.

 #####  Display Javascript Output